Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

-Regarding bias, frequency continuation strategies aim to draw high-frequency solutions towards lower frequencies and hence bias towards high-frequency optima.\ However, this is not guaranteed to be successful.\ \Cref{fig:df4000_50Hz_run5} shows an optimization run with variant $F_4$, targeting $\Delta\omega=[50\,\mathrm{Hz},500\,\mathrm{Hz}]$.\ Four stages can be discerned.\ In the first stage (iteration $1-665$), the usual optimization process is visible (cf. \Cref{fig:problem_illustration_dynamic}): stagnation for a few $\beta$ increases until a straight connection is formed (iteration $150$) and then sharp improvement when this connection becomes slanted (iteration $400$).\ The $STL$ improvement triggers the mass law criterion $STL^* \geq 1.15 \times STL_{ml}$, which causes a frequency continuation step at iteration $665$.\ At this iteration, the design contains a double askew connection with a decoupling frequency below $2000\,\mathrm{Hz}$.
-The second stage (iteration $665-2500$) sees frequency continuation steps that pull down the targeted frequency range from around $4000\,\mathrm{Hz}$ to around $1000\,\mathrm{Hz}$.
-The peak of the $STL(\omega)$ curves move correspondingly to lie within this frequency band and the decoupling frequency is also pulled down to remain below the targeted frequency band.\ This keeps the $STL(\Delta \omega)$ above the mass law until about iteration $2500$, where the decoupling frequency is only narrowly below $\Delta \omega$.\ The third stage (iteration $2500-3000$) then combats this performance drop.\ The two slanted connections melt together into a connection with a tuned rotational inertia.
-This again pulls down the decoupling frequency, causing great performance improvement.\ However, stage four (iteration $3000-3337$) sees frequency continuations for which no corresponding decoupling frequency drop can be found.\ The performance again drops to the mass law and the routine terminates with several $\beta$ increases.\ The optimization process of \Cref{fig:df4000_50Hz_run5} thus shows a fallback to mass-law performance, not once but twice.\ In conclusion, frequency shift strategies can bias towards suboptimal designs because they start from high-frequency solutions that cannot be adapted to fit low-frequency targets.\ Smaller and more careful frequency continuation could combat the fallback to the mass law, but not the underlying bias towards solutions that exploit the decoupling frequency.\ In other words, the considered frequency shift variants are unlikely to produce high-performing designs with a decoupling frequency \emph{above} $\Delta \omega$.\\
+Regarding bias, frequency continuation strategies aim to draw high-frequency solutions towards lower frequencies and hence bias towards high-frequency optima.\ However, this is not guaranteed to be successful.\ \Cref{fig:df4000_50Hz_run5} shows an optimization run with variant $F_4$, targeting $\Delta\omega=[50\,\mathrm{Hz},500\,\mathrm{Hz}]$.\ Four stages can be discerned.\ In the first stage (iteration $1-665$), the usual optimization process is visible (cf. \Cref{fig:problem_illustration_dynamic}): stagnation for a few $\beta$ increases until a straight connection is formed (iteration $150$) and sharp improvement when this connection becomes slanted (iteration $400$).\ The $\mathrm{STL}$ improvement triggers the mass law criterion $\mathrm{STL}^* \geq 1.15 \times STL_{ml}$, which causes a frequency continuation step at iteration $665$.\ Here, the design contains a double askew connection with a decoupling frequency below $2000\,\mathrm{Hz}$.
+The second stage (iteration $665-2500$) sees frequency continuation steps that decrease the frequency range from $ \Tilde 4000\,\mathrm{Hz}$ to around $1000\,\mathrm{Hz}$.
+The peak of the $\mathrm{STL}(\omega)$ curves move correspondingly to lie within this frequency band and the decoupling frequency is also pulled down to remain below the targeted frequency band.\ This keeps the $\mathrm{STL}(\Delta \omega)$ above the mass law until about iteration $2500$, where the decoupling frequency is only narrowly below $\Delta \omega$.\ The third stage (iteration $2500-3000$) combats this performance drop.\ The two slanted connections melt together into a connection with a tuned rotational inertia.
+This again pulls down the decoupling frequency and improves performance.\ However, stage four (iteration $3000-3337$) sees frequency continuations for which no corresponding decoupling frequency drop can be found.\ The performance again drops to the mass law and the routine terminates with several $\beta$ increases.\ Frequency shift strategies can thus bias towards suboptimal designs if a high-frequency solution cannot be adapted to a low-frequency target.\ More careful frequency continuation can combat the fallback to the mass law, but not the underlying bias towards solutions that exploit the decoupling frequency.\ In other words, the considered frequency shift variants are unlikely to produce high-performing designs with a decoupling frequency \emph{above} $\Delta \omega$.\\